w3cping/credential-considerations/credentials-age-considerations.md

-# User considerations for identity and age verification
+# User considerations for credential presentation on the Web

 ### Status of this document